fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 2. Update the state of `loading`
 3. Request the API to add the car to the parking lot using the `ParkingLotService`.
 4. When the request is successful, update the state again: remove the loading and add the cart to the state.
-5. If it fails: remove the loading and update the state with the error coming from the "backend"
+5. If it fails: remove the loading and update the state with the error coming from the “backend”

-Using `concatMap` so that if the `effect` is called multiple times before the call ends, it will resolve all the calls, this operator will wait until the past request is done to do the next one.
+Using `concatMap` so that if the `effect` gets called multiple times before the call ends, it will resolve all the calls.
+This RxJS operator will wait until the previous request completes to do the next one.

 The `tap` operator to handle the case of success and error.